spfuu/shSonos/README.md

 To autostart the service on system boot, please follow the instruction for your linux distribution and put this script in the right place.

-To get some debug output, please edit the sonos_broker.cf and uncomment this line in the logging section:
+To get some debug output, please edit the sonos_broker.cfg and uncomment this line in the logging section (or use the -d start parameter):

     loglevel = debug